 Beaconsfield people pronounce the name of their town as “Bekkensfield” and those from out of the area pronounce it as “Beaconsfield”, which makes them easy to distinguish from residents.
 Why is the local pronunciation of the name of the town different to the spelling?
-It is suggested that this pronunciation is derived from the Anglo-Saxon words for a “clearing in the beech woods”

 A clearing in the beech woods